labex-labs/open-source-labs/python/python-mastery/lab-ex7-3-learn-about-class-decorators/en/step5.md

 OK
 ```

-8. Let's test our new argument validation:
+8. Let's test our new argument validation.
+We'll try to call the `sell` method with valid and invalid arguments to see if the validation works as expected.

 ```bash
 cd ~/project